 After necessary clearing and grubbing and once a firm foundation is obtained, embankment construction can begin.
-Failure to do this can result in compaction problems throughout it's construction.
+Failure to do this can result in compaction problems throughout its construction.
 As discussed before, the surface area directly beneath the pavement and shoulders on which embankments of less than 5 feet in depth are to be constructed shall be denuded of vegetation.
 Areas that will support compaction equipment shall be scarified and compacted to a depth of 6 inches to the same degree as the material to be placed thereon.

-Soil that is not required to be removed should be thoroughly disked before constructing the embankment and testing in accordance with VDOT Road and Bridge Specifications.
+Soil that is not required to be removed should be thoroughly disked before constructing the embankment.
 Areas that contain material unsuitable as a foundation for an embankment should be undercut to a firm foundation material and backfilled as directed by the Engineer.
 Unsuitable material is defined as a material found to be undesirable for use in construction due to its poor load carrying capability, excessive moisture (exceeds allowable moisture content allowed by specifications), organic content, extreme plasticity, or other reasons.

-Cisterns, septic tanks, wells, and other such structures shall be cleared in accordance with VDOT Road and Bridge Specification Section 516 or as directed by approved plans.
+Cisterns, septic tanks and other structures have to be filled with broken foundation masonry or rock placed in uniform layers and thoroughly compacted.
 Wells have to be closed in accordance with Department Policy.